nikbearbrown/NanoLex/Data/NanoLex_3.md

 ### Relational Adjectives (Pertainyms):
  - **Nanoscale:** Pertaining to the nanometre scale of nanofibres.

-## Expanded Definition and Usage\nNanofibres' unique properties make them invaluable in creating highly effective filtration media that can trap smaller particles than conventional fibres.
+## Expanded Definition and Usage:
+Nanofibres' unique properties make them invaluable in creating highly effective filtration media that can trap smaller particles than conventional fibres.
 In the medical field, their high surface area and adjustable porosity make them ideal for scaffolding in tissue engineering, mimicking the extracellular matrix to support cell growth.
 Additionally, their application in energy systems, such as batteries and fuel cells, enhances ion transport and energy efficiency.

 By providing a comprehensive lexical dictionary entry for 'nanofibre', this approach not only enhances understanding among specialists in material science and engineering but also aids in the broader communication of nanotechnology's advancements and applications to the public and various sectors.